aethercybergroup/aethercybergroup.github.io/CHECKPOINT.md

-# Checkpoint – Batch 3
+# Checkpoint – Batch 4

 ## Added in this batch

-- `prisma/schema.prisma` – Defines database models for User, Session, ApiKey, Article, PressRelease, Advisory, VulnBrief, Event, Registration, and ContactMessage, and their relations.
-- `lib/db.ts` – Prisma client instantiation with singleton pattern.
-- `prisma/seed.ts` – Seed script populating hundreds of records across models for development.
-- `.env.example` – Example environment variables including database URLs and NextAuth secrets.
+- `app/api/auth/[...nextauth]/route.ts` – Implements NextAuth configuration with an email/password credentials provider (and stubs for additional OAuth providers) using the Prisma adapter.
+- `app/(portal)/layout.tsx` – Protected portal layout that checks the user session via `getServerSession` and redirects unauthenticated visitors to the sign‑in page.
+- `app/(portal)/portal/dashboard/page.tsx` – Member dashboard page that greets the logged‑in user and serves as the entry point for portal features.

 ## What's next

-Proceed to Batch 4 as outlined in the roadmap:
+Proceed to Batch 5 as outlined in the roadmap:

-- Implement authentication with NextAuth by creating `/app/api/auth/[...nextauth]/route.ts` with provider stubs.
-- Set up protected portal layout under `/app/(portal)/layout.tsx` and scaffold `/app/(portal)/portal/dashboard/page.tsx`.
+- Build the Home section with at least four subpages (e.g., case studies, partners, trust‑and‑security, roadmap).
-- Configure session and authentication using the Prisma adapter.
+- Create appropriate components and charts using Recharts to visualize data on the Home subpages.
+- Ensure pages fetch or mock data via API routes when necessary.
-- Update `CHECKPOINT.md` after completing Batch 4.
+- Update `CHECKPOINT.md` after completing Batch 5.